 What Are Their Needs?

-Throughout their history, the Jews have been discriminated against and persecuted.
+Throughout their history, the Jews have been discriminated against and persecuted, and Tunisia is no exception.
 They need to experience emotional healing and forgiveness.
-Pray that as the Gospel is shared with them, it will not be viewed as anti-Semitic, but rather as the fulfillment of what God promised humanity through Abraham centuries ago.
-Also pray for a spiritual hunger among the Jews who view their "Jewishness" as an ethnic identity and have no religious affiliation.
+Pray that as the gospel is shared with them, it will not be viewed as anti-Semitic, but rather as the fulfillment of what God promised humanity through Abraham centuries ago.